-Nibble Byte КВ GB ТВ 4 bits 8 bits 2 bytes 2 bytes 2 bytes 2 bytes
+Nibble Byte KB MB GB ТВ 4 bits 8 bits 2 bytes 2 bytes 2 bytes 2 bytes

 - Note that the nibble (4 bits) is one hexadecimal digit.
-Also, one byte (8 bits) is represented by two hexadecimal digits. - While KB, MB, GB, TB (and so on) should be powers of 10 in the International System, it is customary in digital jargon to use powers of 2 to represent them as a matter of convenience.
-In microprocessor systems, memory size is determined by the number of addresses its address bus can handle (which is a power of 2).
-For example, for a memory with a 15-bit address line and 8 bits (1 byte) for each memory position, the memory size is 2 bytes = 22 bytes = 32 KB. - To avoid conflicting definitions, it has been suggested to use 1KiB (kibibyte) for 2 bytes, 1 MiB (mebibyte) for 2 bytes, 1GiB (gibibyte) for 2 bytes, 1 TiB for 2 bytes, and so on.
-However, this has not been fully adopted yet. - Digital computers usually represent numbers utilizing a number of bits that is a multiple of 8.
-The simple hexadecimal to binary conversion allows us to quickly convert a string of bits that is a multiple of 8 into a string of hexadecimals digits. - The size of the data bus in a processor represents the computing capacity of a processor, as the data bus size is the number of bits the processor can operate in one operation (e.g.: 8-bit, 16-bit, 32-bit processor).
+Also, one byte (8 bits) is represented by two hexadecimal digits. - While KB, MB, GB, TB (and so on) should be powers of 10 in the International System, it is customary in digital jargon to use powers of 2 to represent them. - In microprocessor systems, memory size is usually a power of 2 due to the fact that the maximum memory size is determined by the number of addresses the address bus can handle (which is a power of 2).
+As a result, it is very useful to use the definition provided here for KB, MB, GB, TB (and so on). - Digital computers usually represent numbers utilizing a number of bits that is a multiple of 8.
+The simple hexadecimal to binary conversion may account for this fact as we can quickly convert a string of bits that is a multiple of 8 into a string of hexadecimals digits. - The size of the data bus in a processor represents the computing capacity of a processor, as the data bus size is the number of bits the processor can operate in one operation (e.g.: 8-bit, 16-bit, 32-bit processor).
 This is also usually expressed as a number of bits that is a multiple of 8.